What's your favourite subject and why?

 The ones where we are put into random groups and asked to do things, for example, we built a bridge out of straws.
 Then we tested them with weights to see which was the strongest.
 Mine wasn't particularly great.

 What stops you from learning?

-What is needed to make a good school?
+What three things are needed to make a good school?

-If you were a headteacher, what would you introduce at your school?
+If you were headteacher, what would you introduce at your school?

 What would you like to be when you are older?

 A commercial airline pilot because I like aeroplanes.
 I study them.
 I have a lot of books and even an airband radio.